surma/surma.dev/content/things/ditherpunk.md

 <figure>
 <img loading="lazy" width="256" height="256" src="./hilbertcurve.png" class="pixelated" style="max-height: 50vh; width: auto">
-<figcaption>Visualization of the 256x256 Hilbert curve by making pixels brighter the later they are visisted by the curve.</figcaption>
+<figcaption>Visualization of the 256x256 Hilbert curve by making pixels brighter the later they are visited by the curve.</figcaption>
 </figure>

 The Hilbert curve has a “locality” property, meaning that the pixels that are close together on the curve are also close together in the picture.
 This way we don’t need to use an error diffusion matrix but rather a diffusion _sequence_ of length $n$.
 To quantize the current pixel, the last $n$ quantization errors are added to the current pixel with weights given in the diffusion sequence.
 In the article they use an exponential falloff for the weights — the previous pixel’s quantization error getting a weight of 1, the oldest quantization error in the list a small, chosen weight $r$.
 This results in the following formula for the $i$th weight: